MbinOrg/mbin/README.md

 6. Start Mbin: `symfony server:start`
 7. Go to: [http://127.0.0.1:8000](http://127.0.0.1:8000/)

 This will give you a minimal working frontend with PostgreSQL setup.
-Keep in mind: this will _not_ start federating, for that you also need to setup/configure: Redis, RabbitMQ and Mercure to test the full Mbin setup.
+Keep in mind: this will _not_ start federating, for that you also need to setup Mercure to test the full Mbin setup.

+_Optionally:_ you could also setup RabbitMQ, but the Doctrine messenger configuration will be sufficient for local development.

 ### Linting